pa4080/mw-PrivateWikiAccessControl/README.md

     $wgPWACSettings['WhitelistApiPass'] = '...the.password.of.the.bot...';
     ````

-    In oder to authenticate itself to the MediaWiki's API, our Whitelist API will write and use an authentication cookie in the file `$IP/cache/PWAC_Api.cookie`.
+    In oder to authenticate itself to the MediaWiki's API, our Whitelist API will write and use an authentication cookie in the file `$wgCacheDirectory/PWAC_Api.cookie`.
 For more details [MW:API:Login](https://www.mediawiki.org/wiki/API:Login).

 ## Apache2 Setup

 The Apache's configuration must be made at the Virtual Host level, this is because the `Alias` directives, that are essential for our mechanism.
 Here is an example Apache's configuration:
+//// ТУК ДОБАВЯМ ЗА $wgCookiePrefix
 ````apache
 <VirtualHost ...>